dtnewman/zappa_boilerplate_cookiecutter/README.md

 Zappa Boilerplate cookiecutter
 ==============================

-A cookiecutter template for basic application using Flask + Zappa.
+A cookiecutter template for a basic web application using Flask + Zappa.

 Getting Started